 We are following the programme Phonics International in class and across the whole school.
 Each week we look at two sounds and incorporate a range of skills such as reading and comprehension, handwriting and story writing.
 Each week, we will upload the sounds that the children have learnt in class onto google classroom to practice at home.

 A couple of useful links for phonics practice at home are:

-Every Monday, Wednesday and Friday, the children will have the opportunity to change their reading books at school.
+The children will have the opportunity to change their reading books every day at school.
 Children are expected to read daily at home and this is to be recorded in their reading record book.

 Please find below some useful information by Phonics International regarding reading with your child both in school and at home: